Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Discussion

+The inclusion of the kinematical tensors to the analysis of gravitational waves put forward in this work, provides new insights into the interpretation of the polarization modes, and offers a fresh perspective on devising new ways to find deviations from GR, both at the theoretical and at the phenomenological level.

-It is reasonable to inquiry about the relevance of the considered metric theories of gravity.
-It turns out their linearized gravitational waves are representative of the larger class of metric theories determined by a Lagrangian that is a general function of the Riemann tensor.
+It is reasonable to inquire about the relevance of the considered metric theories of gravity.
+It turns out that their linearized gravitational waves are representative of those of the larger class of metric theories determined by a Lagrangian that is a general function of the Riemann tensor.
 That this is so, comes from the fact that to obtain the linearized field equations, terms in the Lagrangian up to second degree in the Riemann tensor are the only ones that contribute (cf. \S II of \cite{csenturk2012energy}), which can be chosen to be the quadratic term of an $f(R)$ and the Weyl squared scalar considered in \S \ref{sec:f-of-R} and \S \ref{sec:einstein-bach}, respectively.
-Moreover, the $f(R)$ example turns out to be representative of scalar-tensor theories, since their gravitational waves are essentially the same (cf. \S 3 of \cite{hou2018polarizations}).
+Moreover, the $f(R)$ example turns out to be representative of second-order scalar-tensor theories, since their gravitational waves are essentially the same (cf. \S 3 of \cite{hou2018polarizations}).
+Hence, these results are applicable to a wide variety of metric theories of gravity.

 Our general expressions for the linearized kinematical tensors and the polarization modes were written in terms of the components of the metric perturbation, which facilitates their evaluation on linearized gravitational waves of metric theories of gravity found in the literature.
 Although it has the disadvantage of being written in terms of gauge-dependent variables, the gravitational waves of the examples we considered were expressed in a completely fixed gauge, thus excluding nonphysical coordinate effects.
-Rewriting our expressions in terms of gauge-independent metric potentials (cf., e.g., \S 2.2 of \cite{flanagan2005basics} or \S III of \cite{dong2024polarization}), specially for the kinematical tensors, would ease their interpretation for general weak gravitational waves, but this goes beyond the scope of this work.
+Rewriting our expressions in terms of gauge-independent metric potentials (cf., e.g., \S 2.2 of \cite{flanagan2005basics} or \S III of \cite{dong2024polarization}), especially for the kinematical tensors, would ease their interpretation for general weak gravitational waves, but this goes beyond the scope of this work.